ministryofjustice/security-guidance/docs/end-or-change-of-employment.md

 A downloadable version of the "End or change of employment" document is available [here](./gs/end-or-change-of-employment.docx).

-## Contact details
+## Contact and Feedback

 For any further questions or advice relating to national security vetting, contact: [nsv-team@justice.gov.uk](mailto:nsv-team@justice.gov.uk).

-## Feedback

-> If you have any questions or comments about this guidance, such as suggestions for improvements, please contact: [itpolicycontent@digital.justice.gov.uk](mailto:itpolicycontent@digital.justice.gov.uk).
+For any feedback or suggestions for improvement, contact: [security@justice.gov.uk](mailto:security@justice.gov.uk)